If you go out to your jet boat and notice it won’t start, don’t panic, it’s usually something simple.

 If you did not use your jet boat for a few months and did not keep the battery on charge, it’s for sure the battery.

-Tip: Get a smart battery charger like this one on Amazon (Amazon Link Ad) to keep your battery charged when you’re not using it.
-If you don’t have a plug where you keep your jet boat, then you can get a solar charger like this one (Amazon Link Ad) that will work just as good.
+Tip: Get a smart battery charger like this one on Amazon (ad) to keep your battery charged when you’re not using it.
+If you don’t have a plug where you keep your jet boat, then you can get a solar charger like this one (ad) that will work just as good.
 I prefer the solar charger as it’s easier to deal with and you don’t need any power outlets.

 Just like your car, if you don’t use your jet boat for a few months, the battery dies.
 The battery dies because nothing is keeping it active, so the plates inside sulfate.